Dan Wilson (catcher): Post-playing career

 On January 17, 2012, Wilson was named to the Mariners Hall of Fame and formally inducted that July.

 Beginning in 2012, Wilson was a color commentator for Mariners games on Root Sports.
 Notably, along with Dave Sims, Wilson called the game on August 15, 2012 when Félix Hernández pitched the first perfect game in Mariners' history.
 He was also broadcasting on Root Sports on June 8, 2012 when six Mariners' pitchers combined for a no-hitter.

 On November 3, 2013, the Mariners announced that Wilson would become the team's minor league catching coordinator.

 On August 22, 2024, Wilson was hired as the Mariners manager after the team fired Scott Servais the same day.
 On September 26, the Mariners were eliminated from postseason contention.

 In 2025, Wilson led the Mariners to the American League West division title.
 This was the first first-place finish for Seattle since 2001, when Wilson was the Mariners' primary catcher.
-The 2025 Mariners lost in the American League Championship Series, the same postseason result as the 2001 team.
+The Mariners defeated the Detroit Tigers 3–2 in the ALDS.
+The 2025 Mariners lost in seven games in the American League Championship Series, the same postseason result as the 2001 team.